 - In Surin, there is also a candle festival, but besides that, there is a “merit-making” ceremony done on elephant back.
 This takes place at a local Buddhist monument called “Phaya Surin,” where about 100 elephants are rode upon by the monks of the highest stature in the community.
-The elephants go on parade, and it is a perfect chance for some unique pictures.

 - In Suphan Buri, you will find the usual candles and float parade, but you will also see numerous folk dances by competing ethnic groups.
 There is great emphasis on the cultural diversity of the city.
-Many of the “candles” are actually gigantic statutes that are carved into life-sized figures, and there is a very serious contest to decide which is the best candle.